tanishiking/bazel-presentation/slides.md

   bazel-bin/src/main/scala/lib/greeting.jar
 ```

+:tada:

 Wait, what `//src/main/scala/lib:greeting` means!?

 <!--
-Ok, now we put `BUILD` file, so it's ready to build the greeting library
+Ok, now we put `BUILD` file,
-To build with Bazel, we type `bazel build` and specify the target to build in arguments
+we can build, we type `bazel build` and specify the target to build in arguments

 To build the greeting library, we type `bazel build` ... and specify the target, and it produces `greeting.jar` file

+that's all

-(I think everyone don't understand what this `//src/main/scala...` part), but I'll
+(I think everyone questions what this `//src/main/scala...` part)

 -->